-The program as known was announced in General Orders No. 5, the May issue of The Banner.
+The program as known was announced in General Orders o.
+5. issue of The Banner.
 As further reported and arranged, announcements will be made from time to time.

-Temporary Headquarters of the Commandery-in-Chief will be established at the Coates House, Kansas City, August 29th.
+Temporary Headquarters of the Commandery-in-Chief will established at the Coates House, Kansas City, August 29th.